Economics of marriage

-Economic Origins of Marriage
+Economic origins of marriage

 Richard Wrangham puts forward the view that women cooking for men is fundamental to marriage in hunter-gatherer societies.

 Many such examples suggest that the mating system is constrained by the way species are socially adapted to their food supply. ...
 The consequence of man's economic dependence takes different forms in different societies, but recall that according to Jane Collier and Michelle Rosaldo, his needing a wife to provide food is universal among hunter-gatherers.
 Food, it seems, routinely drives a man's marriage decision more than the need for a sexual partner.

 This extends to men stealing women.

 Among the Inuit, where a woman contributed no food calories, her cooking and production of warm, dry hunting clothes were vital: a man cannot both hunt and cook.
 The pressure could drive widowers or bachelors to neighboring territories in an attempt to steal a woman, even if it meant killing her husband.
 The problem was so pervasive that ... unfamiliar men would normally be killed even before questions were asked.
 Lust was not the motivation for stealing wives.
 "The vital importance of a wife to perform domestic services provided the most usual motive for abduction," according to ethnographer David Riches.

 Jeremy Greenwood and Nezih Guner (2009) argue that technological progress in the household sector, say due to the advent of dishwashers, frozen foods, vacuum cleaners, washing machines, tupperware, etc. has reduced the need for labor in the home.
 As a result, it is much easier to live alone.
 This has resulted in a smaller fraction of the population being married and a higher rate of divorce.

-Benefit of Marriage

-93% of employers in the United States provide health insurance to married couples.

-There is marital wage premium for males, according to the survey “Summary Statistics of White Young Men Classified by Marital Status in 1976”, which was done by Korenman and Neumark, the hourly wage of married spouses present is $6.57, and hourly wage of the never married is $5.56, which was approximately 15% lower than that of the married spouse present.

-Implications On Taxes, Financials & Credit

-Before getting married all couples should have an understanding of the implications of their decisions and understand how their life commitment impacts them financially.